movingname/fuzzingModel/README.md

 ### 3.3 Collect and Analyze Coverage Data

-(1) In the host OS, put all seed files for a target program into bff/full_seeds.
+(1) On the host OS, put all seed files for a target program into bff/full_seeds.

 (2) Start code coverage data collection: